MBishop17/cli/README.md

 ## Docker image

-Run `docker run --rm -it rancher/cli [ARGS]`  You can pass in credentials by bind mounting in a config file.
+Run `docker run --rm -it -v <path-to-config>:/root/.rancher/cli2.json rancher/cli [ARGS]`.
+Pass in credentials by replacing `<path-to-config>` with your config file for the server.

 To build `rancher/cli` just run `make`.
-To use a custom Docker repository do `REPO=custom make` and it will producte `custom/cli` image.
+To use a custom Docker repository do `REPO=custom make` and it will produce a `custom/cli` image.

 ## Contact